Prizes and bursaries

 Submissions

-This research fellowship is intended to encourage psychiatric trainees with an interest in perinatal mental health to broaden their academic knowledge and experience in a centre of excellence either in the UK or abroad.
-Though not essential, candidates may wish to pursue a research study.
+This prize will be awarded to a psychiatry trainee to support a research project and/or proposal that will broaden their academic knowledge and experience in the field of perinatal psychiatry.
+Though not essential, candidates may wish to utilise the prize to visit a centre of excellence as part of their research study.
 Should the funds be used for a visit, these are expected to be no longer than two to four weeks.

 Prize